opf/openproject/docs/glossary/README.md

 ### Story points

 Story points is a term known in Scrum.
-They are defined as numbers assigned to a [work package](#work-package) used to estimate (relatively) the size of the work.In OpenProject, you can add story points to work packages.
+They are defined as numbers assigned to a [work package](#work-package) used to estimate (relatively) the size of the work.
+In OpenProject, you can add story points to work packages.
 [Read how to work with story points in OpenProject](https://www.openproject.org/docs/user-guide/backlogs-scrum/work-with-backlogs/#working-with-story-points)

 ## T